 • Have a plan: Make Tuesdays and Thursdays eat-out nights and let your real estate agent know that you’ll be gone until 8 p.m. on those evenings.
 If Little League is every Saturday morning, share this with your real estate agent, too.

-• Share your availability: Whether it’s on a Google Calendar or paper notepad — with your agent to reduce back-and-forth communication throughout your day.
+• Share your availability: Give your agent your schedule, whether on a Google Calendar or paper notepad, to reduce back-and-forth communication throughout your day.

-• Don’t forget pets: Talk to your neighbors about when they might be available to house your pet for an afternoon, or plan for activities that are pet-friendly, such as parks or walks.
+• Don’t forget pets: Talk to your neighbors about when they might be available to house your pet for an afternoon or plan pet-friendly activities, such as parks or walks.

 Use a checklist to clean up for last-minute tours